aws-deepracer/aws-deepracer-camera-pkg/README.md

         cd ~/deepracer_ws/aws-deepracer-camera-pkg
         rosws update

-1. Resolve the camera_pkg dependencies:
+1. Resolve the `camera_pkg` dependencies:

         cd ~/deepracer_ws/aws-deepracer-camera-pkg && apt-get update
         rosdep install -i --from-path . --rosdistro foxy -y

-1. Build the camera_pkg and deepracer_interfaces_pkg:
+1. Build the `camera_pkg` and `deepracer_interfaces_pkg`:

         cd ~/deepracer_ws/aws-deepracer-camera-pkg && colcon build --packages-select camera_pkg deepracer_interfaces_pkg

 ## Usage

-The camera_node provides the core functionality to combine the camera data from the cameras connected to the USB slots at the front of the DeepRacer vehicle.
-Although the nodes is built to work with the AWS DeepRacer application, it can be run independently for development/testing/debugging purposes.
+The `camera_node` provides the core functionality to combine the camera data from the cameras connected to the USB slots at the front of the AWS DeepRacer vehicle.
+Although the node is built to work with the AWS DeepRacer application, it can be run independently for development, testing, and debugging purposes.

 ### Run the node

-To launch the built camera_node as root user on the DeepRacer device open up another terminal on the DeepRacer device and run the following commands as root user:
+To launch the built `camera_node` as the root user on the AWS DeepRacer device, open another terminal on the AWS DeepRacer device and run the following commands as the root user:

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash